 - I Care About the Team Even More.
 I always cared a lot about the team.
 I prided myself in my first two start-ups about having zero voluntary attrition.
 But ultimately, I felt a lot of things were out of my hands.
 What the investors would do, what an acquirer would do, who a new VP would keep or not keep, etc. Now it’s all in my hands (bootstrapping helps, too, but going long is the key).
 So that puts a bigger obligation on me to deliver for the team, but it also gives you more freedom to do what you know is right.

 - You Don’t Sweat the Small Things.
 This may be trite, but it’s true.
 It’s easier to let the small things go.
 They still bother you, but you let ’em go.
 That day.

 What is DIfferent:

 - Short Term(ers) are Of Little Interest.
 When I was a first-time CEO, I thought about time differently.
 I was just trying to hire anyone wicked smart to help.
 But now I see that any key employee that doesn’t stay at least 2 years is sort of a wasted investment.
 Most employees only really get great once they’ve been through a cycle or two.
 That’s often Year 2 when they get great, and then Year 3 when they can become a leader / great manager.
-If they are going in 10 months, that’s no longer of any interest to me.
-I’d rather not make the hire.
+If they are going to be gone in 10 months, that’s no longer of any interest to me.
+I’d rather not make the hire and muddle through.
 I quickly try to figure out why SaaStr is a good fit for a potential hire for 2-3 years at least.
 I didn’t used to worry so much about this.

 - Brand, Brand, Brand.
 If You Have It — Protect It.
 You have to have been doing it a while to understand the power of brand.
 Trusted, proven brands are highly defensible.
 They are how middle and late adopters make decisions.
-Even with very limited marketing and a tiny list, for example, we’ll have 10,000+ come to the 2019 SaaStr Annual.
+Even with very limited marketing and a tiny list, for example, we’ll have 10,000+ come to the 2021 SaaStr Annual.
 So I worry much more about delivering against that brand, and not harming it.
 This is why we never sell speaking slots, for example, or the list.
 Why we reject speaking sessions even from Decacorns that are commercials.
-Why we don’t anything that doesn’t add value to our community, period.
-SaaStr has to put community first, second and third.
+Why we don’t do anything that doesn’t add value to our community, period.
+SaaStr has to put community first, second, and third.
 Protect that brand … and it builds on itself.
 Brands become global, and they last decades if you do it right.